 Fred Burton is one of the world's foremost authorities on security and terrorism.
 He oversees Stratfor's analysis of global security developments and consults with clients on security-related issues affecting their business assets or personal safety.
-He also guides Stratfor's extensive coverage of the security environment in Mexico and closely monitors Mexican drug cartels, their areas of influence and their drug trafficking routes.
-Before joining Stratfor, Burton was a counterterrorism agent with the U.S. State Department from 1985 to 1999.
+He also guides the firm's coverage of situations involving terrorism, hostages and hijackings, and plane crashes.
+Before joining Stratfor, Mr. Burton was a counterterrorism agent with the U.S. State Department from 1985 to 1999.

-During his 14-year career, Burton was involved in many high-profile investigations including:
+During his 14-year career, Mr. Burton was involved in many high-profile investigations including:

 - The search for Ramzi Yousef, mastermind of the first World Trade Center bombing, resulting in his arrest